s-shemmee/Web-Development/README.md

 # Web Development <img src="https://media.giphy.com/media/juua9i2c2fA0AIp2iq/giphy.gif" alt="cover" width="50"/>

-*Web development and design can be intimidating, but it's not as difficult as you think.* <br/>*As a self-taught web developer and designer, I share my journey of learning this new skill.The goal of this documentation is to simplify learning web development and web design so that anyone can get started.
+*Web development can be intimidating, but it's not as difficult as you think.* <br/>*As a self-taught web developer, I share my journey of learning this new skill.The goal of this documentation is to simplify learning web development so that anyone can get started.
 Hope you enjoy it!*

 ## <img src="https://media.giphy.com/media/RkcB9I0YnRiN6OQitv/giphy.gif" width="30"/> Skills